Skip to main content

 Boulder County Government

-Beginning in January 2020 Boulder County is transitioning to a
+In January 2020 Boulder County began transitioning to a

 model of government.
 Jana Peterson, formerly the Administrative Services Director, is the County Administrator.